iMontyN/Valleyrose-react/README.md

 ## Prerequisites

-1. Install all dependencies by running the follwoing command:
+1. Install all dependencies by running the following command:

 ```npm
     npm install